LeonneBrito/leonnebrito/README.md

 :stars: Enthusiast of the web & mobile development.

-- 🔭 Passionate about the whole Javascript ecosystem.
+Passionate about the whole Javascript ecosystem.
 Currently working as a junior programmer at <a href="https://tropicalpuppy.com/">Tropical Puppy</a>  in game development <a href="https://store.steampowered.com/app/416000/Fantasy_Farming_Orange_Season/">Fantasy Farming: Orange Season</a>

-- 🌱 Currently trying to learn a little more about the backend.
+Currently trying to learn a little more about AdonisJS and Vue/Nuxt.js.

-- 💬 Ask me about World of Warcraft, League of Legends, animes, hardware and investments.
--
-- ⚡ Fun fact: I like Toddynho a lot.